Excellent instructor. Very patient and reasonable with his fee. HIGHLY recommend to any musician at all levels.

-I have taught at SideKick Studios in Liberty Township for the last 11 years. (until recently closed due to Covid-19 closures)
+I taught at SideKick Studios in Liberty Township for the last 11 years. (until recently closed due to Covid-19 closures)

-I am currently part of an acoustic classic rock duo, Sunderman & Sorentino, performing in small venues and restaurants in the Greater Cincinnati area.
+I currently play acoustic rock, country and pop music performing in small venues and restaurants in the Greater Cincinnati area.

 Also, if you are under 18 yrs old, please have your parent(s) fill out the information request and use their phone number.
 Thanks!

 I have always enjoyed sharing my knowledge, beginning with training people on Audio equipment to run sound at our church.
 After giving a few private lessons on guitar for friends, I was encouraged to do it at SideKick Studios.
 (Now I am teaching out of my home in Colerain Township.)

 That was over 11 years ago, and I've loved every minute of it!

 I have worked with students as young as 8 years old, with very short attention spans, to Adults trying to fulfill items on their "bucket list", wanting to learn to play guitar.
 I've taught middle school students with diverse personalities and widely varied tastes in music and taught older folks that always wanted "to be able to rock" (really!
 That's how they said it!)

 I've worked with students with learning disabilities where just the smallest advancement was a great accomplishment, to students that pushed me to create more lessons for them as they learned faster than the average student.